pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 *What's going on here?*

 In addition to :ref:`reducing model and optimizer precision <glossary_precision>` during training, we can further reduce precision in our optimizer states.
-All of our fine-tuning recipes support lower-precision optimizers from the `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ library - a good place to start might be the ``AdamW8bit`` and ``PagedAdamW8bit`` optimizers, which we've tested our recipes with.
+All of our single-device fine-tuning recipes support lower-precision optimizers from the `bitsandbytes <https://huggingface.co/docs/bitsandbytes/main/en/index>`_ library - a good place to start might be the ``AdamW8bit`` and ``PagedAdamW8bit`` optimizers, which we've tested our recipes with.

 *Sounds great!
 How do I use it?*